Mycap® CCX Cell Culture Shake Flask System

 Mycap® CCX Performance

-Average culture doubling times for each flask size were graphed.
-The graph illustrates the comparability of doubling times for Mycap® CCX flasks and traditional flasks.
+We graphed the average culture doubling times for each flask size for Mycap® CCX flasks and traditional flasks.

 Cell Passing With Mycap® CCX and Cubis® II QApp

 Mycap® CCX is a single-use seed train solution, designed for seamless integration into manufacturing environments.
-The Cubis® II software application for Mycap® CCX facilitates liquid transfer using Watson-Marlow peristaltic pumps.
-The software automatically calculates the volume to be transferred, records the final volume and effective cell density.
+The Cubis® II software application for Mycap® CCX supports liquid transfer using Watson-Marlow peristaltic pumps.
+The software automatically calculates the volume to transfer and records the final volume and effective cell density.

 Build the Business Case for Mycap® CCX